 But then out of the other side of his mouth, oh, they're going to appoint a special prosecutor, probably Ed Martin.

-On the Epstein thing.
+Great on the Epstein thing.

-And so my frustration is the handling of this.
+And so my frustration is the handling of this.?

-When Trump came out Sunday, seven days in and went, Comey, Brennan, and Clapper all had this file for decades.
+When Trump came out Sunday, seven days in, and went, Comey, Brennan, and Clapper all had this file for decades.

 They filled it full of disinformation.

-It's another Russia hoax because Trump didn't know.
+It's another Russia hoax.

-Yeah, we're going to release it.
+Because Trump didn't know, yeah, we're going to release it.

-They go rate it.
+They go raid it.

 Democrats wouldn't turn it over, but they probably leaked on themselves.